How To Study Astronomy

 Read your assigned textbook chapter(s) before each lecture.
 Coming to class having already read relevant textbook sections will prepare you for class and enhance your understanding of topics discussed.
 This is particularly true for faster paced college-style lectures.
 If you're unable to read your textbook before class, take good notes and refer to your textbook after class to better understand the topics covered during class.

-Use a note-taking format the leaves you extra space in the margins and allows you fill in any additional details later on.
+Use a note-taking format that leaves you extra space in the margins and allows you to fill in any additional details later on.

 - (1) Recall

 The first step in your test prep is to recall (remember) the main ideas and supporting facts covered during the semester.
 These may include processes, methods, and theories.

 Make sure you thoroughly understand each main idea including terminology, vocabulary, terms, and connections between supporting facts and the main idea(s).
 (The connections between the facts and main ideas are usually more important than the facts themselves.)

 Apply your comprehension and understanding of the main ideas you've been taught throughout the semester to real life situations.
 If you're unable to apply what you've learned to a new situation, you probably don't have a good understanding of the main ideas.